Skip to Content

 grow into cervical cancer.
 Symptoms of cervical cancer may include:

-regular pelvic exam, you should have a Pap test.
+As part of a pelvic exam, you should have a Pap test.
 During a Pap test, the doctor

 scrapes a small sample of cells from the surface of the cervix to look for cell